ismrm-iberian/ismrm-iberian.github.io/community_news.md

 By filling [this form](https://forms.gle/CHfm4epKYuQFzUNJ7) you can help us sharing the output of successful collabs, great achievements accomplished, new publication, anything you think our members need to know.

-This information will be shared on our social media networks (e.g. Twitter, website).
+This information will be shared on our social media networks (e.g. LinkedIn, website).

 ## Latest newsletters